eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ***

-The ski season has already started in some areas of Europe and the North Americas.
+The ski season has already started in some areas of Europe and North America.
 It's time for us to get ready for when the white powder begins to drop on us!
 Today, we'll take a step into preparing skis for the new season.
 But instead of new skis, we'll be taking this from the angle that you have your favorite skis and will never let them leave your grip until they are dead and gone.

 We'll be looking at storage wax removal, edge maintenance, base condition check, and then giving the skis the wax juice that will be so important once the slopes open.
 Come with us a little further as we start preparing our old skis for the season.